Cross-Lingual Transfer in Zero-Shot Cross-Language Entity Linking

 \section{Abstract}

-Cross-language entity linking grounds mentions in multiple languages to a single-language knowledge base.
-We propose a neural ranking architecture for this task that uses multilingual BERT representations of the mention and the context in a neural network.
-We find that the multilingual ability of BERT leads to robust performance in monolingual and multilingual settings.
+Cross-language entity linking grounds mentions written in several languages to a monolingual knowledge base.
+We use a simple neural ranking architecture for this task that uses multilingual BERT representations of both the mention and the context as input, so as to explore the ability of a transformer model to perform well on this task.
+We find that the multilingual ability of BERT leads to good performance in monolingual and multilingual settings.
 Furthermore, we explore zero-shot language transfer and find surprisingly robust performance.
-We investigate the zero-shot degradation and find that it can be partially mitigated by a proposed auxiliary training objective, but that the remaining error can best be attributed to domain shift rather than language transfer.
+We conduct several analyses to identify the sources of performance degradation in the zero-shot setting.
+Results indicate that while multilingual transformer models transfer well between languages, issues remain in disambiguating similar entities unseen in training.